 For more than a decade, we’ve been using robotic surgery to treat patients with even the most complex conditions.

-Experts at NYU Langone’s Robotic Surgery Center are international leaders in using robotic technology for a wide range of advanced robotic-assisted procedures.
+Experts at NYU Langone’s Robotic Surgery Center are international leaders in using robotic technology to manage a wide range of advanced robotic-assisted procedures.

 For more than a decade, our surgeons have been performing minimally invasive robotic surgery in multiple specialty areas, including cardiothoracic surgery, colorectal surgery, general surgery, gynecologic surgery, urologic surgery, and ear, nose, and throat surgery.
 A team of specialized physician assistants, nurses, surgical technicians, and anesthesiologists supports our surgeons during every procedure.

-Our extensive experience and access to the most intelligent robotic technology available allows us to offer procedures for many complex conditions.
-We have the ability to operate with pinpoint accuracy, ensuring the best possible result for each patient.
+Our extensive experience and access to the most advanced robotic technology available allows us to offer procedures to manage many complex conditions.
+We’re able to perform surgery with pinpoint accuracy, ensuring the best possible result for each patient.

-- robotic hysterectomy for benign and cancerous conditions of the uterus
+- hysterectomy for benign and cancerous conditions of the uterus

-- robotic prostatectomy for prostate cancer and urinary obstruction
+- prostatectomy for prostate cancer and urinary obstruction

-- robotic kidney surgery for kidney cancer, including robotic partial nephrectomy, or partial kidney removal; nephrectomy, or complete kidney removal; and nephroureterectomy, or removal of the kidney and ureter
+- kidney surgery for kidney cancer, including partial nephrectomy, or partial kidney removal; nephrectomy, or complete kidney removal; and nephroureterectomy, or removal of the kidney and ureter

-- robotic urologic procedures, including cystectomy, or bladder removal, for bladder cancer; pyeloplasty to relieve ureteral obstruction; ureteral reconstruction for ureteral obstructive disease or cancer; and sacrocolpopexy to repair uterine prolapse
+- urologic reconstructive procedures including pyeloplasty to relieve ureteral obstruction, ureteral reconstruction for ureteral obstructive disease or cancer, sacrocolpopexy to repair uterine prolapse, and gender confirmation surgery

-- robotic cardiac surgery, including robotic mitral valve repair or replacement
+- cardiac surgery, including robotic mitral valve repair

-Robotic surgery at NYU Langone is performed in dedicated operating rooms using one of our five state-of-the-art da Vinci® surgical systems that include advanced infrared imaging and dual consoles on which surgeons can work collaboratively.
+Robotic surgery at NYU Langone is performed in dedicated operating rooms using one of our seven state-of-the-art da Vinci® surgical systems.
+These units include advanced infrared imaging and dual consoles on which surgeons can work collaboratively.

 As leaders in robotic surgical techniques, we train surgeons from some of the most prestigious hospitals in the nation and from around the world in how to perform the latest robotic-assisted cardiac, thoracic, gynecologic, colorectal, and urologic robotic procedures.
-Last year alone, we welcomed more than 250 physicians from countries including England, Italy, Australia, France, Japan, Brazil, and South Korea, and our teaching programs have been recognized by Intuitive Surgical®.
+Last year alone, we welcomed more than 250 physicians from countries including Australia, Brazil, England, France, Italy, Japan, and South Korea.
 Learn more about our research and educational programs.